TaitoUnited/taito-cli/docs/manual/09-custom-plugins.md

 Currently this mechanism is used  e.g. for executing docker commands on host and launching browser.

-### Committing changes to the taito-cli container image
+### Committing changes to the Taito CLI container image

 If your plugin needs to save some data permanently on the container image, execute `"${taito_cli_path}/util/docker-commit.sh"`.
 This asks host to commit changes permanently on the container image.
 Currently this mechanism is used e.g. in authentication to save credentials on the image.